varnish/Varnish-Book/src/index.rst

 This book is part of Varnish Software's (http://www.varnish-software.com) official training material.

-Since the material is intended to be a complete set of training material, the style of each chapter might be a bit confusing.
-Every chapter will start with typical slide bullet-points before there is more in-depth text to explain.
+The material is primarily written to be used in a classroom context.
+In the classroom, each sub-chapter is a slide and the participants gets a printed version with extra information.
+The documentation you are reading will reflect that structure.

-Since the training material evolves constantly, some chapters will be more complete than others.
-This is because the course instructor will fill in the missing blanks for the newer or more rough chapters, so the text available on-line might seem incomplete or insufficient.
+The training material evolves constantly.
+Some chapters are more evolved than others, which a course instructor usually compensates for by live demonstrations or more in-depth discussion.

 All the VCL code examples are verified for syntax-correctness frequently (semi-automatically).
 This does not, however, guarantee that they do what